1D array initialization in C programming with example

-Given Diagram is showing the different array initialization method used in C programming.
+The diagram below illustrates the different array initialization methods used in C programming.
+Let's explore each method in detail.

 Example: